Frequently Asked Questions

 Can an overseas trained surgeon apply?

 Yes, overseas trained surgeons are able to apply.
-However, fellows must return to their country of origin on completion of the fellowship program.
-Please refer to FAQ 7 for more details.
+However, fellows are expected return to their country of origin on completion of the fellowship program.

 What are the requirements, policies and procedures of the fellowship program?